gvwilson/sdxjs/regex-parser/index.md

     cap: 'Mechanics of combining tokens while parsing regular expressions.'
 }) %>

-Time to turn these ideas into code.
+It's time to turn these ideas into code.
 The main structure of our parser is:

 <%- include('/inc/erase.html', {file: 'parser.js', key: 'skip'}) %>